Inicio/Thinkers Publishing, Libros, Psicología, Medio Juego/The Comfort Zone – Keys to Your Chess Success

 Descripción

-I hate introductions so I’ll keep this short.
-(A bit like the good moments in my chess career.)
-The
+bit like the good moments in my chess career.)
+The inspiration for this book came from a golf

-inspiration for this book came from a golf tournament on the PGA tour I was watching recently.
-They’ll
+tournament on the PGA tour I was watching recently.

 He’s a solid professional player, but nothing special.
 Thirty-five years of age.
-Obviously, I had my usual
+Obviously, I had my

-the PGA tour, despite having much higher world rankings than Kokrak.
-So how was Kokrak able to break
+ever won on the PGA tour, despite having much higher world rankings than Kokrak.
+So how was

-through, and they still haven’t?
-It’s true that Kokrak has plenty more PGA tour events under his belt than
+Kokrak able to break through, and they still haven’t?
+It’s true that Kokrak has plenty more PGA tour

-the other two.
-But given that Fleets and Fitzy have several European tours wins to their name
+events under his belt than the other two.
+But given that Fleets and Fitzy have several European tours

-(admittedly a slightly weaker tour) then you might have expected them to have broken through by now.
+wins to their name (admittedly a slightly weaker tour) then you might have expected them to have

 Simply put, these are two players who have grown up on European style layouts, on links courses.
-They

 When Fleets and Fitzy play on the PGA tour, it’s an away game for them, whatever their skill level.